dynonguyen/Smarket/Readme.md

 2. Launch
 - Open eclipse set /API_JAVASpringBoot is workspace
 - Do: import project --> Maven --> Existing Maven Projects --> choose browser folder: API_JAVA --> Finish
-- Access this link to know obvious : [Hướng dẫn import project to eclipse workspace](https://qaautomation.expert/2019/10/07/maven-how-to-import-maven-project-into-eclipse/)
+- Access this link to know obvious : [ A way to import project to eclipse workspace](https://qaautomation.expert/2019/10/07/maven-how-to-import-maven-project-into-eclipse/)

+## Database
+1. Configuration
+- Using Microsoft SQL Server Developer
+- Using SQL Server Authentication for connection between backend and database

+2. Launch
+- Create database Smarket
+- Excute file CreateTable.sql & ForeignKey.sql
+- Editing file .env in folder DOTNET is suitable for each one include username, password